CMC时空档案

 Belt and Road Initiative Announced

-Xi Jinping announced the Silk Road Economic Belt in Kazakhstan, later paired with the 21st Century Maritime Silk Road, forming China's flagship foreign policy and infrastructure investment initiative spanning over 140 countries.
+Xi Jinping announced the Silk Road Economic Belt in Kazakhstan in September 2013, and the 21st Century Maritime Silk Road in Indonesia in October 2013, together forming China's foreign policy and infrastructure investment initiative spanning more than 150 countries.

 diplomatic